Th1nhNg0/railbound_cp/docs/data_format.md

 - `W`, `H` - grid width and height.
 - `MAX_TIME` - discrete time horizon.
 Must be long enough for every train to reach the target.
 - `MAX_TRACKS` - maximum number of non-empty, non-initial cells the solver may fill with new pieces.
+- `SEMAPHORE_SUPPLY` - how many semaphore overlays the player may place.
+Use `0` if the level does not provide any.
 - `TARGET = (row, col)` - destination cell shared by all trains.
 The model expects the exit to be on the right edge so trains finish facing `LEFT`.

 ## Vehicle Seeds